-It’s been a wild ride for the past couple of weeks - first starting off with a few days off in Stockholm and Uppsala, visiting an old friend and enjoying the chill, Swedish nature — and then in Egypt.
+It's been a wild ride these past few weeks - first starting with a few days off in Stockholm and Uppsala, visiting an old friend and enjoying the cool, Swedish nature - and then Egypt.

 Egypt was a wonderful adventure.
-In the late summer, I was selected to participate in the symposium, giving me a trip to Egypt with 7 fellow artists from Denmark and Egypt.
+In the late summer I was selected to participate in the symposium, which gave me a trip to Egypt with 7 artist colleagues from Denmark and Egypt.

-The purpose with the program facilitated by DEDI (Danish-Egyptian Dialogue Initiative) is to create a dialogue and exchange between Egyptians and Danes.
+The purpose of the program facilitated by DEDI (Danish-Egyptian Dialogue Initiative) is to create dialogue and exchange between Egyptians and Danes.

-We started off in Cairo, got a feeling of one another, and a whole lot to see those first couple of days in the big city.
-Among other things, a bunch of galleries and exhibitions, meeting artists, getting inspired by the contemporary art scene, visiting a comic festival, and getting positively overwhelmed by the variety of places, people and things there.
+We started in Cairo, got a feel for each other and a whole lot to see in the first few days in the big city.
+Among other things, a bunch of galleries and exhibitions, meeting artists, being inspired by the contemporary art scene, visiting a comics festival and being positively overwhelmed by the diversity of places, people and things there.

-Barely digesting the first impression of the capital, which only urged hunger for more, we hopped on a train through the magnificent land to Aswan.
-The beautiful thing about arriving at night is the surprise you’ll get the following morning - my gosh, I was surprised.
-And serene.
-It was as if the loud city’s sound had been replaced with a long sound of silence.
-It was as if I was back at the country side where I grew up and all my inner process could really flourish.
+Barely digesting the first impression of the capital, which only begged hunger for more, we hopped on a train through the magnificent countryside to Aswan.
+The beauty of arriving at night is the surprise you get the following morning - my god I was surprised.
+And peaceful.
+It was as if the loud sound of the city had been replaced with a long sound of silence.
+It was as if I was back in the countryside where I grew up and my whole inner process could really blossom.

-We’d spend the next 8 days at a beautiful hotel by the Nile.
-Visiting the great temples Philae and Abu Simpel, sailing Lake Nasser at the Aswan Dam - oh, and I even tried out my boat license by cruising the Nile on one of our many trips between cultural sightseeings.
-We got a thorough impression of the Nubian culture, getting insights in their traditions, crafts and ways of life.
-I was amazed by the Botanical Island, where one of the workers would give us a tour in the wonders of the garden’s many seeds, flowers and mysteries.
-All in all, I was just amazed by the open mind and sense of communion among the locals in Aswan and how they shared it with us.
-Whether it be crafts, coffee making, music, stories or just their time.
+We would spend the next 8 days in a beautiful hotel on the Nile.
+Visiting the great temples of Philae and Abu Simpel, sailing Lake Nasser at the Aswan Dam - oh, and I even tested my boating license by sailing the Nile on one of our many trips between cultural sightseeing.
+We got a thorough impression of the Nubian culture and gained insight into their traditions, crafts and way of life.
+I was amazed at the botanical island where one of the workers would give us a tour of the wonders of the garden's many seeds, flowers and mysteries.
+Overall, I was just amazed by the open mindedness and sense of community among the locals in Aswan and how they shared it with us.
+Whether it's crafts, coffee making, music, stories or just their time.